facebook/react-native-website/README.md

 ### Prerequisites

 1. Git
-1. Node: install version 6.2.2 or greater
+1. Node: install version 6.2.2 or greater.
+Node v8 would be ideal.
 1. Yarn: See
     [Yarn website for installation instructions](https://yarnpkg.com/lang/en/docs/install/)
 1. A fork of the repo (for any contributions)